Venda people: Clans

-Each district had Chiefs (Khosi) who paid tribute to Mahosi Mahulu (Paramount Chiefs), then there were Headmen (VhaMusanda) and then Petty Headmen (Vhakoma).
-This tradition states that one of the Vhangona kings was King Shiriyadenga whose royal kraal was at Mapungubwe.
-It is not clear if this Shiriyadenga is the same as Shiriyedenga of the Sanga dynasty, a Karanga-Rozvi branch.
-The Sanga dynasty, in Zimbabwe's eastern highlands, was founded by Chiphaphami Shiriyedenga who died in 1672.
-Perhaps at one point the Karanga-Rodzvi Empire extended beyond the Vhembe (Limpopo) River, and the Vhangona, though not Karanga-speaking, were at one point under Karanga-Rodzvi rule.

-The other version of Vhangona history disputes that the Vhangona were ever united under one chief or king.
-It says that the Vhangona had different independent chiefdoms and that the Vhangona chief of Nzhelele valley was Tshidziwelele of the Mudau clan.
-What is clear, however, is that the Vhatwanamba, who were of Karanga-Rodzvi origin, conquered Vhangona clans who lived in Mapungubwe, Musina, Ha-Tshivhula, Ha-Lishivha, Ha-Matshete, Ha-Mulambwane, and Ha-Madzhie (the areas of Ha-Tshivhula, Ha-Lishivha, Ha-Matshete, and Ha-Mulambwane are known today as Alldays and Waterpoort).
+Mapungubwe

 Mapungubwe was the center of a kingdom with about 5,000 people living at its center.
-Mapungubwe as a trade center lasted between 1030 and 1290 AD.
+Mapungubwe as a trade center lasted between 1220 and 1300 AD.
 The people of Mapungubwe mined and smelted copper, iron and gold, spun cotton, made glass and ceramics, grew millet and sorghum, and tended cattle, goats and sheep.

 The people of Mapungubwe had a sophisticated knowledge of the stars, and astronomy played a major role not only in their tradition and culture, but also in their day-to-day lives.
-Mapungubwe traded with ancient Ethiopia through the ports of Adulis on the Red Sea and the ports of Raphta (now Quelimani) and Zafara (now Sofala) in Mozambique.

 Mapungubwe predates the settlements at Great Zimbabwe, Thulamela and Dzata.

-It is believed that people left Mapungubwe for Great Zimbabwe because Great Zimbabwe was judged to have a more suitable climate.
+Venda Royal House

-The Venda were recognised as a traditional royal house in 2010 and Toni Mphephu Ramabulana has been acting king since 2012.
+The Venda were recognised as a traditional royal house in 2010 and Toni Mphephu Ramabulana was the acting king from 2012-2019.
 In September 2016 Princess Masindi Mphephu, daughter of Tshimangadzi Mphephu (Venda Chief during 1993–1997), challenged her uncle Ramabulana for the throne.
-She claimed that she wasn't considered a candidate because of her sex.
+She claimed that she was not considered a candidate because of her sex.

-On 14 December 2016 she initially lost this battle in court when the Thohoyandou High Court dismissed the case.
+On 14 December 2016, she initially lost this battle in court when the Thohoyandou High Court dismissed the case.

-In May 2019, however, the Supreme Court of Appeal overturned the Thoyoyandou High Court decision and declared that Toni Mphephu-Ramabulana's appointment as king of the Venda nation was unlawful.
+In May 2019, however, the Supreme Court of Appeal overturned the Thohoyandou High Court decision and declared that Toni Mphephu-Ramabulana's appointment as king of the Venda nation was deemed "unlawful".
 Ramubulana has since appealed this ruling, and as of July 2020 the matter was before the Constitutional Court of South Africa.
+The Venda have since started advocating for a resolution to the leadership dispute, with community organizations holding discussions about the importance of traditional governance structures and the need for clarity regarding royal succession rules that address gender equality in accordance with South Africa's constitution.